 Devil in the Seat, Foghorn Stringband.
 The eighth album from this quartet delivers the goods to anyone who appreciates traditional string- and banjo-based country and folk.
 The program ranges from Nashville (Hank Snow’s “90 Miles an Hour”) to gospel (“Looking for a Home”) to British folk “(“What Will We Do”).
 If you’ve got a place in your heart for country legends like the Carter Family and Bill Monroe, this is a safe bet.

 Stumpjumper, Charlie Parr.
 This label debut from Parr, who performs on acoustic guitar, banjo and dobro, features 10 originals plus “Delia,” the old murder ballad.
-These folk and blues tracks have a timeless feel; they almost sound as if they could fit in on Harry Smith’s classic Anthology of American Folk Music.
+These folk and blues tracks have a timeless feel; they almost sound as if they could fit in on Harry Smith’s classic Anthology of American Folk Music Album Reviews

 Anna & Elizabeth, Anna & Elizabeth.
 Here’s another one that seems like something out of Harry Smith’s collection.
-Anna Roberts-Gevalt and Elizabeth LaPrelle focus on traditional Appalachian mountain music.
+Anna Roberts-Gevalt and Elizabeth LaPrelle focus on traditional Appalachian mountain Music Album Reviews.
 Beautifully sung and played, this debut album is a must for anyone who counts Jean Ritchie, Alice Gerrard or the Carter Family among their favorites.

 Whispering to the Wind, Arthur Davenport.
 This is the newest release from the Hawaii-based Davenport but it isn’t new: it’s been around since 2010, and Davenport told me in an e-mail it will be his last album unless it gains more attention than it has to date.
 That would be a shame because this full-band outing shows him to be a noteworthy talent.
 I prefer the earlier (2002) Reality Bends to this release, however: while arguably less commercial, it keeps the focus on Davenport’s rich vocals and thoughtful lyrics and reminds me of recordings by such artists as Cat Stevens and Ralph McTell.